Designing and shipping our first paid B2C experience

 Process & Solution

-We started the process with some preliminary research because there were big questions to address before properly shaping the solution.
+We started with technical research to address specific requests from the business before properly shaping the solution.
 These are two of the most relevant ones, along with the answers from the team:

 Q. Can socios have a 30-day trial without requiring a credit card upfront?